AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/inactive/wf-timesheets-pinned-goes-to-blank-page.md

 When a user clicks a pin in Workfront that is intended to go to their timesheet, the pin instead goes to a blank page.

-This is because the URL of the timesheet has changed. the `/own` at the end of the URL is no longer the correct URL.
+This is because the URL of the timesheet has changed.
+The `/own` at the end of the URL is no longer the correct URL.
 If the user has pinned a URL that includes `/own`, that pin leads to a blank page.

 **Workaround**